Colorectal Cancer - Care & Treatment

 Colitis causes diarrhea, rectal bleeding, abdominal cramps, and urgency.
 Treatment depends on the diagnosis, which is made by colonoscopy and biopsy.

-Many diseases of the colon and rectum can be prevented or minimized by seeking medical care for prompt diagnosis and treatment when symptoms develop.
+Many diseases of the colon and rectum can be prevented or treated by seeking prompt medical care.

 Most importantly, colon cancer is a preventable disease.
 The most important risk factor is having a direct family member who had colon cancer.
 Discussion with your doctor can determine when you need an evaluation (usually a colonoscopy) to look for polyps.
 For people with no family history and no symptoms, the current recommendation is that everyone should have their first colonoscopy at age 50.